morse-cmistry/esp-halow/firmware/README.md

 ## Description

-This component contains Morse Micro chip firmware binaries and board configuration files containing chip calibration data, in the formats required for MM-IoT-SDK.
+This component contains Morse Micro chip firmware binaries and board configuration files containing chip configuration data, in the formats required for MM-IoT-SDK.

 # License